markshperkin/markshperkin/README.md

   <h3>Backgammon AI Agent</h3>
   <p align="left">
-    Rule-based chatbot integrated with an AI agent that plays backgammon using the MinMax search method.
+    Rule-based chatbot is integrated with an AI agent that plays backgammon using the MinMax search method.
   </p>
   <p align="left">
     <em>This project is still in progress.</em>